Kalyan Singh: Second return to the BJP

 Singh rejoined the BJP for the second time in March 2014, resigning his seat in the Lok Sabha to do so.
 A day later, he was made national Vice President once again.
 The Jan Kranti Party he had founded in 2010 had merged into the BJP in January 2013.
 His son Rajveer was elected member of parliament from Singh's previous constituency of Etah, as a member of the BJP.
 Singh was appointed Governor of Rajasthan in 2014, and was sworn in on 4 September.
 He was given the position of Governor of Himachal Pradesh as an additional charge in January 2015, and relinquished it in August of the same year.
 He was succeeded by Kalraj Mishra in 2019 after he completed his five-year term.
 Singh returned to active politics with the BJP, which hoped he could bring in support from those who supported a Hindutva agenda.
-Singh is considered an icon of Hindu nationalism, and of the agitation to build a Ram temple in Ayodhya.
+Singh is considered a prominent figure within Hindu nationalism, and in the agitation to build a Ram temple in Ayodhya.